xxoo/av_media_player/README.md

 ## Supported media formats

-The full list depends on the platform's native components.
-But the following formats are generally supported:
+The supported media formats vary by platform but generally include:

 | **Type**          | **Formats**               |
 | ----------------- | ------------------------- |